greatbit/java-utils/README.md

 difference.getEqual();
 ```

-Create maps of objects from the list where the key is the same object
+Create a map of objects from the list where the key is the same object.
 If not primitive or String - hashCode() and equals() should be overridden in object class
 ```
 List<BeanWithNamespaceExample> beansList = new LinkedList();